Spillover effects

 Influenza

 School-located influenza vaccination programs have the potential to increase influenza vaccination among school-age children, who are responsible for the majority of influenza transmission.
 We are conducting an evaluation of Shoo the Flu, a city-wide program offering free influenza vaccination to elementary schoolchildren in Oakland, California since 2014.
 This evaluation is measuring the impact of Shoo the Flu on influenza vaccination coverage, influenza illness, influenza hospitalization, and school absenteeism.
-In addition to estimating impacts of the program on schoolchildren, we are measuring community-wide spillover effects.
-To learn more, see our papers in PLoS Medicine, Vaccine, and our medRxiv preprint.
+In addition to estimating impacts of the program on schoolchildren, we are measuring community-wide spillover effects and effect heterogeneity by race/ethnicity.
+We also triangulated findings related to spillover effects using two different modeling approaches.

 Reproducibility